fomo404/flexbonds/README.md

 **Thought your NFTs are just art?
 Think again!**

-With **Flex Bonds**, your NFTs become more than just digital collectibles—they transform into private safes for your SOL and tokens.
+With **Flex Bonds**, your NFTs become more than just digital collectibles — they transform into private safes for your SOL and tokens.
 Bond your assets to any NFT, add a passkey, and you've got a secret vault known only to you.

 - **Invisible Holdings**: Keep your exact asset holdings unknown to prying eyes, hackers, and wallet drainers.
 - **Enhanced Security**: Secure your NFTs and bonded assets, making unauthorized transfers impossible.